Lilly Endowment Inc. Reduces S - GuruFocus.com

 Comparison with Other Gurus

-Other gurus who also hold Eli Lilly and Co.'s stock include Ken Fisher (Trades, Portfolio), Dodge & Cox, and Jefferies Group (Trades, Portfolio).
-The largest guru holding the traded stock is Vanguard Health Care Fund (Trades, Portfolio).
+Other gurus who also hold the traded stock include Ken Fisher (Trades, Portfolio), Dodge & Cox, and Jefferies Group (Trades, Portfolio).
+The largest guru holding Eli Lilly and Co. is Vanguard Health Care Fund (Trades, Portfolio).

 Conclusion